Kartikay-30/Documents/Bash_Shell.md

 ***
 **NOTE ➖**

-- To write bash scripts we have to use some editors like (nano,vim,vi).

-- To write a script we create a file using the above editors for e.g.- “**nano filename.sh**” here .sh is the extension to run the program.

-- In above code “#!/bin/bash” named “**SHEBANG (#!)**”.It specifies the interpreter (in this case, Bash) to be used to run the script.
-It's necessary for the script to be interpreted correctly.

-- Echo command is used to print the statement.
+- 'echo' command is used to print the statement.

-- Read command is used to enter the value.
+- 'read' command is used to enter the value.

-- “$” means to find a specific value that we enter with the help of the read command.
+- '$' means to find a specific value that we enter with the help of the read command.

-- To run the program we have to write “**bash filename.sh**”, here .sh is the extension to run the program.
+- To run the program we have to write “**bash filename.sh**”, here '.sh' is the extension to run the program.
 *******************************
 *******************************
 *******************************